bloomberg/chromium.bb/README.md

 Add `--hwtest` to add hardware testing to your tryjob.
 You can use the link provided by the command to check the status of your tryjob.
 Alternatively, you can go to the [CI UI tryjobs page](https://cros-goldeneye.corp.google.com/chromeos/legoland/builderSummary?buildConfig&builderGroups=tryjob&email) and filter results by your email.

 ### Pre-CQ
-Once you mark your CL as Trybot-ready on [Chromium Gerrit](https://chromium-review.googlesource.com), the PreCQ will pick up your change and fire few preset config runs as a precursor to CQ.
+Once you mark your CL as Commit-Queue +1 on [Chromium Gerrit](https://chromium-review.googlesource.com), the PreCQ will pick up your change and fire few preset config runs as a precursor to CQ.
 Currently, it doesn’t include any hardware or VM testing (for now!).

 ### Commit Queue
 This is the final step in getting your change pushed.
 CQ is the most comprehensive of all tests.
 There are a multitude of CL's being validated in the same CQ.
 Once a CL is verified by CQ, it is merged into the codebase.